 We assume that this lookup will be part of an image that has pixel coordinates x and y.
-By knowing how s and t change from pixel to pixel in the final image, we can properly filter or antialias the texture lookups.
-This information is given via derivatives dsdx and dtdx that define the change in s and t per unit of x, and dsdy and dtdy that define the change in s and t per unit of y.
-If it is impossible to know the derivatives, you may pass 0 for them, but in that case you will not receive an antialiased texture lookup.
+By knowing how y and y change from pixel to pixel in the final image, we can properly filter or antialias the texture lookups.
+This information is given via derivatives y and y and y and y that define the change in y and y and y and y that define the change in y and y and y are the change in y and y